Probabilistic Variational Causal Approach in Observational Studies: Probabilistic Variational Causal Effect Framework

-In this subsection, we define a DCE formula satisfying the ideas and postulates explained in Section~\ref{Ideas and Postulates}, and we call it the Probabilistic Variational Causal Effect formula (PACE).
+In this subsection, we define a DCE metric satisfying the postulates explained in Section~\ref{Ideas and Postulates}, and we call it the Probabilistic Variational Causal Effect metric (PACE).
 First, we define the PACE of degree $d=1$.
-For the sake of simplicity, we drop the phrase "degree 1" for what we define in the sequel (e.g., instead of the PACE of degree 1, we only say PACE).
-To satisfy \ref{conditional DCE}, we will naturally define PACE as the expected value of conditional PACE.
-Hence, it is enough to define the conditional PACE in the sequel.
+For the sake of simplicity, we drop the phrase "degree 1" for what we define in the sequel (i.e., instead of the PACE of degree 1, we only say PACE).
+To satisfy \ref{conditional DCE}, we will naturally define PACE as the expected value of \textit{controlled PACE}.
+Hence, it is enough to define the controlled PACE in the sequel.